-Updated March 30, 2020, 8 p.m.
+Updated May 11, 2020, 6 p.m.
 PT.
-The following sections have been updated in the past 24 hours: Transmission; Guidance for outpatient clinics and elective surgery
+The following sections have been updated or added in the past 24 hours: Interim guidelines on resuming elective ophthalmic care

-The Academy is sharing important ophthalmology-specific information related to the novel coronavirus, referred to as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which was previously known by the provisional name 2019-nCoV.
+The Academy is sharing important ophthalmology-specific information related to the novel coronavirus, referred to as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The highly contagious virus can cause a severe respiratory disease known as COVID-19.

 This page is principally authored by James Chodosh, MD, MPH, with assistance from Gary N. Holland, MD, and Steven Yeh, MD.

 Questions you should ask to identify patients with possible exposure to SARS-CoV-2

 - Does your patient have sore throat, fever, fatigue, loss of smell or respiratory symptoms?

 - Has your patient been in the presence of someone with known COVID-19 in the last 2 to 14 days?